malucalle/Microbiome-Variable-Selection/README.md

 associated microbial taxa.
 Selbal stands out when the goal is to obtain a parsimonious model with optimal prediction performance, but it is computationally greedy.
-We provide a reproducible vignette for the application of these methods that will enable researchers to fully leverage their potential in microbiome studies.
+We provide a reproducible vignette for the application of these methods that will enable researchers to fully leverage their potential in microbiome studies

 rbookdown tutorial: https://UVic-omics.github.io/Microbiome-Variable-Selection/